Dans-Plugins/MiniFactions/README.md

 # MiniFactions

 ## Description
-This Minecraft plugin aims to provide a minimalistic, easy to use, expandable way.
+This Minecraft plugin aims to introduce factions into the game in a minimalistic, easy to use, expandable way.

 ## Authors and acknowledgement
 ### Developers